By Ryan Keating-Lambert

 Bored of the quarantine yet?
 I am too.
 Home office seems like a great idea in theory… but when you factor in children, a lot of work (or lack of work) and more, you need a bit of an escape.
 Here are ten films to (hopefully) get you through covid-19.
 BUT, before you get watching, can I make a suggestion?

 Since none of us are able to go to the cinema, let’s have a watch party!
 Netflix watch parties are taking over the world right now to give you the feeling of watching a film with other people from the comfort of your own home, which I miss already, to be honest!
 Each watch party includes a chat screen to talk to your friends while the film is streaming.
 If I can’t do my regular Movie Barf Monday evenings in Edison Filmhub right now, I can at least do this!

-To participate, download the free Netflix Party plugin for Google Chrome and click on the link I provide on Facebook at the time of streaming, and then let’s party!
-First two films are listed below.
+To participate, download the free Netflix Party plugin for Google Chrome and click on the link I provide on Facebook every Monday at 19:15 for a 19:30 start.
 Looking forward to seeing you there!

 Check out the full list below…